luofei614/pyvirtualcam2/README.md

 [OBS](https://obsproject.com/) includes a built-in virtual camera for macOS (since 26.1).

-**NOTE**: Starting with pyvirtualcam 0.10, only OBS 28 is supported.
+**NOTE**: Starting with pyvirtualcam2 0.10, only OBS 28 is supported.
 Install an older version if you need OBS 26 / 27 support.

 To use the OBS virtual camera, follow these one-time setup steps:
 - [Install OBS](https://obsproject.com/).